MstrD/FFM-MHI-Vis/server/README.md

 ```

-### Build the app for production
+### Build the server for production
 ```bash
 npm run start
 ```

 ### Important files
 This is a very simple server, composed by a single file, `src/server.js`.
-In order to modify anything, this file demands your requests.
+The settings file, which is read and modified by user request, is also unique and can be found in `src/settings/settings.json`.